Glam up your everyday look with these chic and casual side bags for women

 If you resonate with this dilemma, scroll through our quick guide below to take note of a few things to consider when shopping for side bags online.

 One of the most essential aspects to adhere to is the purpose of the bag.
-If you’re looking for an opulent and dressy piece for your hangouts, a design like the Daana Saakena Mini Crossbody Bag (Buy it for HKD 20,500 on Selfridges) should be your go to.
-On the contrary, if you’re scouting for a bag to carry to your work, a bag like the Lauren Ralph Lauren Mary Satchel Side Bag (Buy it for HKD 3,457 on Farfetch) would be rather ideal.
+If you’re looking for an opulent and dressy piece for your hangouts, a design like the Daana Saakena Mini Crossbody Bag (Buy it for SGD 3,675 on Selfridges) should be your go to.
+On the contrary, if you’re scouting for a bag to carry to your work, a bag like the Tory Burch Walker Satchel Side Bag (Buy it for SGD 1,053 on Farfetch) would be rather ideal.
 The purpose or the occasion also determines the size of the bag you should choose.
 For carrying many essentials, opt for a side bag that has a larger space and additional pockets.
 However, when stepping out with just basic essentials like a phone, earphones, money and a touch-up kit, a small-sized bag is enough.

 Apart from the style and make of the bag, its comfort, quality and durability should also be a priority.
 Especially, if you’re splurging on a luxury, designer bag.
 There’s no point in investing in a bag that doesn’t last long or feels uncomfortable to carry around.

 When building a minimal or capsule collection of bags, opt for designs in basic silhouettes and hues such as black, brown and beige as they can be styled in multiple ways and with most outfits.
-For instance, the Bally Side Bag (Buy it for HKD 5,775 on Farfetch) can be styled with formal wear as flawlessly as it can be pulled off with casual looks.
+For instance, the Bally Side Bag (Buy it for SGD 1,053 on Farfetch) can be styled with formal wear as flawlessly as it can be pulled off with casual looks.

 Check out some of the best side bags for women to add to your closet